Get all the latest data for Porto

 Is it realistic to exit with profit in Porto as of 2026?

-The minimum holding period that most often makes exiting with profit realistic in Porto is roughly 4 to 5 years, because you need that time for price appreciation to outweigh the round-trip costs of buying and selling.
+The minimum holding period that usually makes profit more realistic in Porto is about 5 to 7 years, because taxes, agency fees and possible slow years need time to be absorbed.

 infographics comparison property prices Porto